USS Vermont (BB-20): Interventions in Central America and World War I

 After returning to the east coast of the United States in late 1914, Vermont resumed her normal routine of training cruises and exercises.
 The ship was temporarily placed in reserve from 1 October to 21 November 1916, though after returning to service she supported a Marine expeditionary force sent to Haiti.
 This duty lasted from 29 November to 5 February 1917, after which she took part in battle training in Cuban waters.
 Vermont arrived back in Norfolk on 29 March before proceeding to Philadelphia for maintenance on 4 April.
 While she was in dry dock, the United States entered World War I by declaring war on Germany.
 Vermonts overhaul was completed on 26 August, and she was assigned as a training ship for engine room personnel, based at Hampton Roads.
 On 28 May 1918, the remains of the Chilean ambassador to the United States were brought aboard the ship.
 The US ambassador to Chile, Joseph Hooker Shea, came aboard the ship on 3 June, and Vermont departed Norfolk that day.
-She transited the Panama Canal on 10 June, stopped briefly in Tongoy, Chile, on the 24th, and arrived in Valparaiso three days later.
+She transited the Panama Canal on 10 June, stopped briefly in Tongoy, Chile, on the 24th, and arrived in Valparaíso three days later.
 Admiral William B. Caperton and Ambassador Shea escorted the Chilean ambassadors remains ashore.

-Vermont left Valparaiso on 2 July, stopping in Callao, Peru, on the way back to the Panama Canal.
+Vermont left Valparaíso on 2 July, stopping in Callao, Peru, on the way back to the Panama Canal.
 After returning to the United States, she resumed her training ship duties, which lasted almost to the end of the war.
 On 5 November, less than a week before the Armistice with Germany ended the fighting in Europe, Vermont was sent to the Philadelphia Navy Yard for conversion into a troop transport.
 She began her first transport mission on 9 January 1919; she made another three trips to return American soldiers from France, with the last concluding on 20 June 1919.
 In the course of these voyages, she carried some 5,000 men back to the United States.
 On 18 July, she steamed out of Norfolk for the last time, bound for the west coast of the United States.
 She visited San Diego, San Pedro, Monterey, San Francisco, and Long Beach in California, and Astoria, Oregon.
 Her final destination was the Mare Island Navy Yard at Vallejo, California, where she arrived on 18 September.
 She was decommissioned there on 30 June 1920 and reclassified as BB-20 on 17 July.
 She remained there until 10 November 1923, when she was struck from the Naval Vessel Registry.
 On 30 November, she was sold for scrap and broken up under the terms of the Washington Naval Treaty.